danigargu/IDAtropy/README.md

 *  Install with pip: pip install numpy-1.9.3+mkl-cp27-none-win32.whl
 *  Finally, install matplotlib: pip install matplotlib

-The plugin was only extensively tested on IDA Pro 6.6 and 6.8 for Windows, with Python 2.7 and matplotlib 1.4.3, but it should work with other versions and OS's.
+The plugin was only extensively tested on IDA Pro <= 6.9 for Windows, with Python 2.7 and matplotlib 1.4.3, but it should work with other versions and OS's.
 If you find any inconsistency, let me know.

 ## INSTALLATION